Lakens/open_science_blogs/README.md

 5. Use the code wayback_machine_downloader https://website_link/ --to timestamp to download

 The Statistical Modeling blog does not allow for automated downloads, and individual blog posts were downloaded by searching for a range of keywords such as 'replication'.
 As posts appear almost daily, and there are many more posts on this blog than on all other blogs combined, and many are not related to the replication crisis, this targeted approach was used in order to not overwhelm the blog post database with posts from one blog.
-For Lee Jussim's and James Heathers' blogs I similarly went through all blog posts and downloaded those most relevant to the replication crisis.
+For Lee Jussim's and James Heathers' blogs I similarly went through all blog posts and downloaded those most relevant to the replication crisis manually.

 After these steps, there was some reproducible cleaning of data files, using the script clean_downloaded_osf_blogs.R in the folder processing_blogs_code.
 This was followed by non-reproducible and extensive manual cleaning of irrelevant files.
 Some files were recreated as html files from other archival sources.
 The script process_openscience_blogs.R was used to retrieve the content, both in raw texts as in html, blog dates and titles.
 If blogs only included a month and year, but not the date of publishing, they were set to the first of the month.